hassan-sd/insta-face-scraper/README.md

 ## Usage

 1. Open a terminal or command prompt and navigate to the root directory of the project.
+2. If you want to also add username/password, modify line 21 by replacing None with your username/pass as follows: def download_images(username: str, max_images: int = 50, ig_username: str = None, ig_password: str = None):
+     def download_images(username: str, max_images: int = 50, ig_username: str = "myusernamehere", ig_password: str = "mypasswordhere"):

-2. Run the command `python hassan-insta.py` to launch the script.
+4. Run the command `python hassan-insta.py` to launch the script.
-3. Enter the username of the instagram profile or else a file path to a text file that contains multiple usersnames, one per each line.
+5. Enter the username of the instagram profile or else a file path to a text file that contains multiple usersnames, one per each line.
-4. The script will download the photos to the max amount you set and extract the faces.
+6. The script will download the photos to the max amount you set and extract the faces.
 The extracted faces will be saved in the `faces` directory.

 If you get a build error when installing requirements, you may need the Visual Studio Build tools c++ workload